GOP leader McCarthy says he won’t cooperate with 1/6 panel

-McCarthy, R-Calif., issued a statement Wednesday refusing to cooperate with the House committee.
+McCarthy issued a statement saying he would refuse to cooperate.
 He said the investigation was not legitimate and accused the panel of “abuse of power.”

-He told Fox News Channel on Thursday that he had nothing to add beyond his media interviews after the riot.
-He claimed some committee members want “to deny me ever the chance to be speaker,” if Republicans retake the House in the 2022 midterm elections.

-Mississippi Rep. Bennie Thompson, Democratic chairman of the panel, requested that McCarthy provide information to the nine-member panel about his conversations with Trump “before, during and after” the riot.
-The request also seeks information about McCarthy’s communications with then-White House Chief of Staff Mark Meadows in the days before the attack.
+Mississippi Rep. Bennie Thompson, Democratic chairman of the panel, requested that McCarthy, R-Calif., provide information to the nine-member panel regarding his conversations with Trump “before, during and after” the riot.
+The request also seeks information about McCarthy’s communications with former White House Chief of Staff Mark Meadows in the days before the attack.

 Democrats have been seeking more information about McCarthy’s communications with Trump since the former president’s second impeachment trial last year.
 At one point in the trial, Democrats said they would try and call Rep. Jaime Herrera Beutler, R-Wash., as a witness because she had described a potentially pivotal call between the two men after hearing an account from McCarthy.

-Herrera Beutler’s statement said McCarthy told her he had asked Trump to publicly “call off the riot” and had said the violent mob was made up of Trump supporters, not far-left antifa members, as Trump initially claimed.
+Herrera Beutler’s statement said McCarthy told her he had asked Trump to publicly “call off the riot” and had said the violent mob was made up of Trump supporters, not far-left antifa members.

 She said in the statement, “That’s when, according to McCarthy, the president said, ‘Well, Kevin, I guess these people are more upset about the election than you are.’”